Pillar

 Different product surfaces still exist, but they are implementation choices under one monetization pillar, not separate entity definitions.

-Use Product for the system boundary, Concept for the flow, and Privacy controls for the data and consent rules that keep monetization defensible.
+Use wavebird.ai for the canonical product and SDK path, Concept for the live chat flow, and Privacy controls for the data and consent rules that keep monetization defensible.

 FAQ